-

 If you are pregnant, or may become pregnant, your baby’s health is dependent on yours.
 When you use a drug or drink alcohol, it significantly impacts how your baby develops in the womb.

 It is not too late.
-Contact your medical practitioner or view our map or call our helpline in order to give your baby a healthy start.
+Contact your medical practitioner or get help to give your baby a healthy start.

 -